jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

 ```

-The secret has been created cluster wide and contains a pullSecret to download the seed image:
+The secret has been created on `openshift-lifecycle-agent` and contains the pullSecret to download the seed image:

 ```
 apiVersion: v1